 It's not just Arsenal and Chelsea fans who will suffer, as Liverpool and Tottenham have been allocated 16,613 tickets each for their Champions League final at the 68,000-seater Wanda Metropolitano in Madrid.

-To make matters worse for Arsenal, Armenian international Henrikh Mkhitaryan may not be able to take part in the final owing to a break-down in political relations between his home nation and Azerbaijan.
+To make matters worse for Arsenal, Armenian international Henrikh Mkhitaryan will not be taking part in the final owing to hostilities between his home nation and Azerbaijan.

 During Arsenal's earlier Europa League fixture against Qarabag in Baku, the 30-year-old did not travel with the club.